New drug could revolutionise treatment for half a million asthma sufferers

 Conventional asthma treatment has barely changed in two decades, ranging from various inhalers which control symptoms and strengthen the lungs to corticosteroid tablets for those with the more severe forms of the condition which fails to respond to maximum inhaler treatment, however, the latter option carries a high likelihood of weight gain and increases a patient’s risk of developing diabetes, osteoporosis and high blood pressure.

-Research shows “massive promise” but over-the-counter drug still “a long way off”
+Asthma research shows “massive promise” but over-the-counter drug still “a long way off”

 Dr Samantha Walker, Director of Research and Policy at Asthma UK, says the research shows “massive promise” but should be greeted with “cautious optimism”.